‘Alaskan Bush People’ Rumors: Fans Blame Brown Family Haters For Show’s Demise?

 Meanwhile, according to the latest Alaskan Bush People rumors from Travelers Today, if the show does indeed continue, it’s going to do so without one key family member; Bam Bam.
 The outlet is reporting that Bam Bam isn’t going to return for the next season, and more to the point, he’s living in South Carolina.
 (Previous reports had him living in New York.)

 “Just last month, though, one member chose to leave his family.
 Joshua “Bam Bam” Brown left the show to follow his heart.
 He relocated to the 48 for love, saying that he has found a woman who has “stirred something inside” that “made his soul wake up.”
-When Bam made his announcement to leave the show, it was said that the reason was Allison Kagan, one of the show’s crew.
-When the season finale of the “Alaskan Bush People” aired, it showed the Brown family’s struggle to make a wind turbine that could power up the structures of Browntown, Alaska Dispatch News reported.
-Bam was not there to help his family do that, and many fans noted that it would have been easier for the family to build that wind turbine if Bam was there.”
+When Bam made his announcement to leave the show, it was said that the reason was Allison Kagan, one of the show’s crew.”

+This isn’t the first time reports have surfaced about the Alaskan Bush People being in jeopardy because of a “love situation,” but with Bam Bam moving to the so-called “lower 48,” it just may be that the end is nigh for the Brown family.
+Or is it?

 Don’t miss a special #AlaskanBushPeople episode tonight 9p about the fight to preserve the bush way of life! pic.twitter.com/BJEgu0A53T